zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-labels.md

 ### rotation `float`

 The rotation angle of the labels.
+By default the labels are not rotated.

 #### Example
     <kendo:chart-xAxisItem-labels rotation="rotation">